Publication Ethics and Publications Malpractice Statement

 The HSJ follows the ethical principles outlined in the Committee on Publication Ethics (COPE) code of conduct (http://publicationethics.org/resources/code-conduct), although it is not a committee member.

-As a participant in the Directory of Open Access Journals (DOAJ), HSJ fully adheres to its Principles of Transparency and Best Practice in Scholarly Publishing, available here.
+As a participant in the Directory of Open Access Journals (DOAJ), the HSJ fully adheres to its Principles of Transparency and Best Practice in Scholarly Publishing, available here.

 Editors, Reviewers, and Authors participating in the HSJ editorial workflow must strictly adhere to the Singapore Statement on Research Integrity, available here.